 Thomas Wilkinson was delighted to commemorate the new Queen, so in 1838 his firm made and presented Queen Victoria with a pair of beautiful, elaborately produced scissors; with 67 files recorded as being used in their manufacture.

 Two pairs were made, one of which had coloured enamels on the royal coat of arms.
-One was presented to Queen Victoria and one was lent to the Sheffield Museum in the 1870’s.
-I saw the hand written entry in their ledger of the time.
-When I went to retrieve them about 15 years ago, they were lost; some weeks later the curator noticed a Philips & Drew Auction catalogue in which they were featured!
+One was presented to Queen Victoria and one was lent to the Sheffield Museum in the 1870s; I saw the hand written entry in their ledger of the time.
+However, when I went to retrieve them about 15 years ago, they were lost – and some weeks later the curator noticed a Philips & Drew Auction catalogue in which they were featured!

 It turned out that the council had lent them to a steel company to display in their foyer, which subsequently went bust and the receivers were about to sell the scissors… so we managed to retrieve them in the nick of time.

 A decade later in 1849, my great-great-great grandfather died with no sons.
 In a remarkable display of courage and enterprise for the time, his widow Elizabeth Whiteley took over the firm, which she ran successfully for 20 years.
 She smoked a clay pipe, wore clogs, and travelled a lot around Ireland to build a good market for scissors there.
 I wish I could have known her as one female scissor maker to another!
 Sadly, there are no pictures of her that we can find.